claresudbery/cbf-reference/tdd/typescript.md

 ## Put js and js.map files somewhere out of sight

+- An alternative to this method is to [make derived files invisible](#making-derived-files-invisible-in-vs-code).
+  - I ended up using this method - see note below.
 - To stop your folder getting cluttered with .js and .js.,ap files...
   - Add an `outDir` line to your `tsconfig.json` file.
   - This will mean that the extra files are created in an `out` folder